ChahatBansal8060/TestingGithub/README.md

 This file can be used to write some message or set some guidlines for the contributors of this project.

 "This text is to test the fetch, merge, and pull command".
+"This text is added to the newly created sample-branch".